ConyVidal/diary_preprocess_lite/README.md

 # diary_preprocess_lite

-This repository contains code and instructions to preprocess audio diaries collected as part of larger deep phenotyping studies in the Cognitive Neuroscience Laboratory at Harvard University (PI: Buckner).
-All code was adapted from [Michaela Ennis’ process_audio_diary repository](https://github.com/dptools/process_audio_diary) with help from Michaela Ennis and Jennie Li.
+This repository contains instructions and code to preprocess voice diaries collected as part of larger deep phenotyping studies in the Cognitive Neuroscience Laboratory at Harvard University (PI: Buckner).
+Constanza M. Vidal Bustamante led the preprocessing of these voice diaries and wrote the instructions in this README file.
+All bash and python scripts were adapted from [Michaela Ennis’ process_audio_diary repository](https://github.com/dptools/process_audio_diary) with help from Michaela Ennis and Jennie Li.
+All R scripts for analysis and visualization were developed by Constanza M. Vidal Bustamante.

-Participants of the FRESH_17 and FRESH17_FOLLOWUP studies used the smartphone app Beiwe to record and submit daily voice diaries.
-These audio recordings are saved under the PROTECTED/phone/raw folder in the PHOENIX partition of ncf.
+Participants of the FRESH_17 and FRESH17_FOLLOWUP studies used the smartphone app Beiwe to record and submit daily voice diaries for an academic year or three months, respectively.
+These audio files are saved under the PROTECTED/phone/raw folder in the PHOENIX partition of ncf.

 Quality control processing for voice diaries includes two main steps: audio file QC (main goal is to filter out unusable files before we send for transcription) and transcript QC (main goal is to ensure accuracy of the transcription).
 Each of these steps, in turn, includes manual and automated components.

+Manual preprocessing components were determined by Constanza M. Vidal Bustamante following discussion with Michaela Ennis and Randy Buckner.
 For the automated components, we adapted the dptools / process_audio_diary pipeline created and used in-house by members of the Baker Lab (main developer: Michaela Ennis) at McLean Hospital, which they use to QC their patients’ daily diaries as well as recorded therapy sessions.

 Our adapted diary_preprocess_lite repository is meant to be run in the FASSE cluster, and contains two sub-repositories:
 * minimal_audio_diary_process: This repo is a "light" version of the audio QC part of the original process_audio_diary pipeline, focusing on computing metrics of file length, mean volume, and flatness.